ALL Metrics

 Experimental part

 Silver oxide nanoparticles were prepared using a 1 mM Boswellia caretterii extract.
 0.015 g of silver nitrate (AgNO3) was dissolved in 100 ml of deionized water to obtain a 1 mM solution.
-The Boswellia caretterii extract was prepared by dissolving 1 g of crude Boswellia caretterii in 100 ml of deionized water.
+The Boswellia cartterii extract was prepared by dissolving 1 g of crude Boswellia cartterii in 100 ml of deionized water.
 The mixture was then heated to 50°C for 10 min using a magnetic stirrer to facilitate the extraction of the active compounds.
-The solution was then filtered through filter paper to obtain the pure Boswellia caretterii extract.
+The solution was then filtered through filter paper to obtain the pure Boswellia cartterii extract.
 The resulting extract was placed on a magnetic stirrer and heated to 50°C. The silver nitrate solution was then gradually added to the extract under continuous stirring.
 The temperature of the mixture was gradually increased, taking care not to exceed 140°C, for 50 min until the solution turned dark brown, indicating the synthesis of silver oxide nanoparticles.
 After the reaction was complete, the resulting solution was cooled and then separated using centrifugation at 10,000 rpm for 15 min.
 The resulting precipitate was rinsed with deionized water several times to remove residual contaminants and then allowed to dry at room temperature.11,12

 Particle size and crystallite size were calculated from the results of scanning electron microscope (SEM) and x-Ray diffraction respectively.
 The dimensions of the nanocrystals are calculated using the Scherrer equation ( D=/βcosθ ), where X-ray diffraction (XRD) data are used by determining the apex angle and measuring its width at half height (FWHM).
 The tests were done in thin film laboratory at University of Tehran.